 What happens if you disable Absolute Bluetooth Volume?

 Absolute Volume is a feature that unifies (syncs) volume controls on your phone and the Bluetooth device you paired it with.
 So if you lower or increase the volume on your phone, this applies to the connected Bluetooth audio device, too.
-This is much more convenient than having to use separate sliders for your phone and your wireless headphones (and earbuds or speakers).
+This is much more convenient than having to use separate sliders.
+One for your phone and one for your wireless headphones (and earbuds or speakers).
 It sort of prioritizes the primary audio output device.

 If you disable Bluetooth Absolute Volume, you’ll get a separate slider for Bluetooth devices.
 After that, when you use the phone’s physical volume buttons to increase or lower the volume, it will change only the media volume on your phone.
 And, if you don’t have a way to increase the volume on the Bluetooth device (with physical buttons or touch controls), you’ll need to expand the Volume panel on your phone and use a separate Bluetooth volume slider to increase or lower the volume on your headphones.